DenisMikhaylov/WS-011-Windows-Server-2019-Administration/Instructions/Labs/LAB_AK_08_Configuring_security_in_Windows_Server.md

 ### Task 3: Deploy LAPS client-side extension

 1. Switch to **SEA-SVR1**, using **Contoso\\Administrator** with the password **Pa55w.rd**.

+> **Note:** You will be prompted to change your password, due to the previous exercise.
+Use the new password in place of the documented password throughout the remainder of the lab.

 2. Enter the following command:

     ```cmd